qmk/qmk_firmware/docs/feature_oled_driver.md

 // Clears the display buffer, resets cursor position to 0, and sets the buffer to dirty for rendering void oled_clear(void);

-// Alias to olde_render_dirty to avoid a change in api.
+// Alias to oled_render_dirty to avoid a change in api.
 #define oled_render() oled_render_dirty(false)

 // Renders all dirty blocks to the display at one time or a subset depending on the value of